Marcel Duchamp: Later artistic involvement

 Although Duchamp was no longer considered to be an active artist, he continued to consult with artists, art dealers and collectors.
 From 1925 he often traveled between France and the United States, and made New York's Greenwich Village his home in 1942.
 He also occasionally worked on artistic projects such as the short film Anémic Cinéma (1926), Box in a Valise (1935–1941), Self Portrait in Profile (1958) and the larger work Étant Donnés (1946–1966).
 In 1943, he participated with Maya Deren in her unfinished film The Witch's Cradle, filmed in Peggy Guggenheim's Art of This Century gallery, in which his hands manipulate the string game, Cat's Cradle, while his body is enmeshed in stop-motion-animated twine.

 From the mid-1930s onward he collaborated with the Surrealists; however, he did not join the movement, despite the coaxing of André Breton.
 From then until 1944, together with Max Ernst, Eugenio Granell, and Breton, Duchamp edited the Surrealist periodical VVV, and served as an advisory editor for the magazine View, which featured him in its March 1945 edition, thus introducing him to a broader American audience.

 Duchamp's influence on the art world remained behind the scenes until the late 1950s, when he was "discovered" by young artists such as Robert Rauschenberg and Jasper Johns, who were eager to escape the dominance of Abstract Expressionism.
 In 1959, the publication in both French and English of Robert Lebel's catalogue raisonné made his work more widely accessible.
-He was a co-founder of the international literary group Oulipo in 1960.
+He became a foreign correspondent to the literary group Oulipo in 1962.
 Interest in Duchamp was reignited in the 1960s, and he gained international public recognition.
 In 1963, curator Walter Hopps organized Duchamp's first retrospective exhibition at the Pasadena Art Museum, and there he appeared in an iconic photograph playing chess opposite nude model Eve Babitz, photographed by Julian Wasser.
 The photograph was later described by the Smithsonian Archives of American Art as being "among the key documentary images of American modern art".

 Artist and collaborator Richard Hamilton (artist) organized a retrospective at The Tate Gallery in 1966.
 Other major institutions, including the Philadelphia Museum of Art and the Museum of Modern Art, New York, followed with a retrospective of Duchamp's work in 1973.
 He was invited to lecture on art and to participate in formal discussions, as well as sitting for interviews with major publications.
 As the last surviving member of the Duchamp family of artists, in 1967 Duchamp helped to organize an exhibition in Rouen, France, called Les Duchamp: Jacques Villon, Raymond Duchamp-Villon, Marcel Duchamp, Suzanne Duchamp.
 Parts of this family exhibition were later shown again at the Musée National d'Art Moderne in Paris.